 Opening Your Package From the Diecast Model Centre

-When your model arrives from the Discount Model Centre, it will be packaged in a cardboard box and although it is well packed, please resist the temptation to charge into the box with a pair of scissors or craft knife.
+When your model arrives from the Diecast Model Centre, it will be packaged in a cardboard box and although it is well packed, please resist the temptation to charge into the box with a pair of scissors or craft knife.
 Instead, gently cut the tape on the short edges where the side meets the top, then lift the top and cut the tape along the centre of the top.
 This way you will ensure you don’t damage your model.

 PLEASE TAKE CARE WHEN HANDLING IMPLEMENTS WITH BLADES